juxor/afaq/markdown/secG3.md

 By removing the underlying commitment to abolish non-labour income, any "anarchist" capitalist society would have vast differences in wealth and so power.
-Instead of a government imposed monopolies in land, money and so on, the economic power flowing from private property and capital would ensure that the majority remained in (to use Spooner's words) _"the condition of servants"_ (see sections [F.2](secF2.html) and [F.3.1](secF3.html#secf31) for more on this).
+Instead of government imposed monopolies in land, money and so on, the economic power flowing from private property and capital would ensure that the majority remained in (to use Spooner's words) _"the condition of servants"_ (see sections [F.2](secF2.html) and [F.3.1](secF3.html#secf31) for more on this).
 The Individualist Anarchists were aware of this danger and so supported economic ideas that opposed usury (i.e. rent, profit and interest) and ensured the worker the full value of her labour.
 While not all of them called these ideas "socialist" it is clear that these ideas **are** socialist in nature and in aim (similarly, not all the Individualist Anarchists called themselves anarchists but their ideas are clearly anarchist in nature and in aim).
 This combination of the political and economic is essential as they mutually reinforce each other.
 Without the economic ideas, the political ideas would be meaningless as inequality would make a mockery of them.
 As Spooner argued, inequality lead to many social evils:

-> _ "Extremes of difference, in their pecuniary circumstances, divide society into castes; set up barriers to personal acquaintance; prevent or suppress sympathy; give to different individuals a widely different experience, and thus become the fertile source of alienation, contempt, envy, hatred, and
+> _"Extremes of difference, in their pecuniary circumstances, divide society into castes; set up barriers to personal acquaintance; prevent or suppress sympathy; give to different individuals a widely different experience, and thus become the fertile source of alienation, contempt, envy, hatred, and